HOME › TEACHING › BIOLOGY & AI CURE

 Nothobranchiidae

-Anna Brooke is exploring whether the boom-and-bust lifecycle of annual killifish—driven by seasonal rainfall—accelerates their chromosome evolution.
-She is linking precipitation seasonality to chromosome data in Nothobranchiidae.
+Exploring whether the boom-and-bust lifecycle of annual killifish, driven by seasonal rainfall, accelerates their chromosome evolution.
+Linking precipitation seasonality to chromosome data in Nothobranchiidae.

 Tewobola Olasehinde

-Tewobola is pioneering a computational approach asking whether domestication shifts the shape of the protein-coding landscape in carnivore genomes.
-They are comparing proteome embedding patterns between domestic and wild Carnivora.
+Taking a computational approach to ask whether domestication shifts the shape of the protein-coding landscape in carnivore genomes.
+Comparing proteome embedding patterns between domestic and wild Carnivora.

 Bhakti Patel

-Bhakti is tracing the evolutionary history of caffeine biosynthesis to determine whether this iconic chemical defense evolved once or arose independently multiple times in the coffee tribe.
-She is scoring caffeine production across approximately 50 species of Coffeeae.
+Tracing the evolutionary history of caffeine biosynthesis to determine whether this iconic chemical defense evolved once or arose independently multiple times in the coffee tribe.
+Scoring caffeine production across approximately 50 species of Coffeeae.

 🌷